helmutkaufmann/wn-secretpage-plugin/README.md

 # Secret Page
-This plugin brings the ability to easily üassword-protect individual CMS or Winter Static Pages.
+This plugin allows simple password-protection of individual CMS or Winter Static Pages.

 ## Installation
 For the time being, use composer to install: